Graham Hill: Early life

-Born in Hampstead, London, Hill attended Hendon Technical College and joined Smiths Instruments as an apprentice engineer.
+Hill was born in Hampstead, London, one of two sons of stockbroker Norman Herbert Devereux Hill, of Belsize Park, and his wife Constance Mary, née Philp.
+He attended Hendon Technical College and joined Smiths Instruments as an apprentice engineer.
 He was conscripted into the Royal Navy and served as an Engine Room Artificer (ERA) on the light cruiser HMS Swiftsure, rising to the rank of petty officer.
-After leaving the Navy he rejoined Smiths Instruments.
+After leaving the navy he rejoined Smiths Instruments.